 IVF with ICSI Success Rate at Age Under 35

-*The following IVF success rate reports are base on the latest CDC data published in March 2020 with more than 20 transfers.
+*The following IVF success rate reports are base on the latest CDC data published in May 2020 (Final 2018 Data) with more than 20 transfers.

 |Clinic Name||Embryo with ICSI Age <35||Live Birth Age <35||Singleton Live Births Age <35||Average number transfers Age <35||Total number transfers Age <35|